The Picard group of the moduli space of curves with level structures: Introduction

 \paragraph{A naturality convention.} Throughout this paper, the following will occur several times.
 Let $\Gamma$ be a group, let $G$ be a normal subgroup of $\Gamma$, and let $\phi : G \rightarrow M$ be a homomorphism, where $M$ is an abelian group with a natural $\Gamma$ action.
 For instance, $\Gamma$ might be $\Sp_{2g}(\Z)$ and $M$ might be $\HH_1(\Sigma_g;\Z)$.
 We will say that $\phi$ is {\em $\Gamma$-equivariant} if $\phi(y x y^{-1}) = y \cdot \phi(x)$ for all $x \in G$ and $y \in \Gamma$.

 \paragraph{Acknowledgments.} First of all, I wish to thank Richard Hain for suggesting that theorems like the ones proven in this paper would be interesting, answering numerous algebro-geometric questions, and offering constant encouragement.
-I also wish to thank R.\ Keith Dennis, Gavril Farkas, Joe Harris, Aaron Heap, Madhav Nori, Masatoshi Sato, and Michael Stein for useful conversations and correspondence.
+I also wish to thank R.\ Keith Dennis, Gavril Farkas, Joe Harris, Brendan Hassett, Aaron Heap, Madhav Nori, Oscar Randal-Williams, Masatoshi Sato, and Michael Stein for useful conversations and correspondence.
+Finally I wish to thank the referees for their suggestions, which greatly improved the exposition of this paper.